 “Uh, yeah, I guess so.”

 “Then why didn’t you vote for him?
 What are your reasons?
-And please be specific.”
+Please be specific.”

 She tried to close the door, but Maik’s foot was blocking it.